Registration Fee: $15/family

 From time to time teachers will substitute teach for one another when necessary.
 If a teacher is unable to teach and we do not have an available substitute, we may cancel the class.
 In such an instance, prorated tuition amount for the cancelled class would be posted to students' accounts as a credit, which can be applied to the next tuition payment or upcoming season.

 Because of capacity constraints, recital preparations, and other considerations, we do not offer arrangements for students to make up classes they miss.
 Absences do not affect tuition due.
+Upper School students can use Open Tech classes as make-up for their regular technique classes for occasional absences.
 Please be mindful of the attendance policy for performing students (under Performances below).

 Doxa levels have a specific color-based dress code.
 Visit the Dress Code policy page.